uas-at-ucla/suas-2019/SETUP.md

    and [BitLocker](https://www.youtube.com/watch?v=RT-Acsx549c) before starting the video.

 ### Virtual Machine
-If you are running on MacOS, will need a Virtual Machine.
+If you are running on MacOS, you will need a Virtual Machine.

 0. If you are using a Windows machine, be sure to [enable virtualization in your BIOS](http://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
 1. Install a [Virtual Machine](https://www.virtualbox.org/wiki/Downloads).